JinEnMok/lttrpy/README.md

 # lttrpy

-## A CLI Python script to compare Letterboxd users' watched films, with ratings and "likes".
+## A CLI Python script to compare Letterboxd users' watched films, with ratings and likes.

 ### Usage